Membership of OASPA is only granted following an in-depth review process, details of which are provided below.

 - Complaints should be sent to firstname.lastname@example.org.
 Please be as specific as possible and provide as much objective evidence as available.
 The person making the complaint must be willing to be identified to OASPA and supply a valid contact email address.

 - Complaints will be reviewed by at least two members of the OASPA Board of Directors within 30 days of receiving a complaint.
 The member for whom the complaint has been lodged will be notified and given 14 days to respond to the complaint.
 Additional time to respond to the complaint will be provided if the request is felt to be reasonable by the reviewing Board members.

 - Based on the evidence provided by both parties, the Board will make a good faith effort to determine if the complaint is valid.
 If the complaint is determined to be valid, actions may include appropriate revision of policies or practices by the publisher, or termination of the publisher’s membership of OASPA.
+If a complaint results in an investigation, that investigation will be conducted in accordance with the OASPA Member Investigation Procedure.
 The member and the person making the complaint will be notified via email of the decision and given the opportunity to appeal the decision to the full OASPA Board of Directors.
 The decision of the full Board of Directors will be final.

 Member Investigation Procedure

 OASPA encourages the highest standards of publishing amongst its members.
 Before a publisher joins OASPA they must satisfy a number of membership criteria.
 Occasionally, however, evidence comes to light that an OASPA member might not be meeting these standards.
 In such cases, and without any implication of impropriety, OASPA will work with the member to explore the evidence and take any necessary action.
 With regard to all complaints and investigations, we adhere to the Principles of Transparency and Best Practice in Scholarly Publishing and abide by the OASPA By Laws in fulfilling the OASPA Mission and Purpose.